Main menu

 Carlye Adler

-After taking a semester off from Brown University in her sophomore year, Adler fell in love with reporting as an intern at the New York City Resident, a free weekly newspaper, where she covered everything from the 10th Police Precinct in Chelsea to the Ms. Senior USA competition.
-She stayed in the city, sold a story to BusinessWeek, and graduated magna cum laude from New York University with a B.A. in journalism.
+After taking a semester off from Brown University in her sophomore year, Carlye fell in love with reporting as an intern at the New York City Resident, a free weekly newspaper, where she covered everything from the 10th Police Precinct in Chelsea to the Ms. Senior USA competition.
+She found great mentors, sold a story about college dropouts turned entrepreneurs to BusinessWeek, and graduated magna cum laude from New York University with a B.A. in Journalism.

 Photograph by Erica Beckman